 The Bedroom Credenza

-As a final note, I heard by way of the designer, that the client really appreciated my skills, my attention to detail and willingness to deliver what I promised.
+As a final note, I heard by way of the designer, that the client really appreciated my skills, attention to detail and willingness to deliver what I promised.